wisaaco/AA_DistributedSystems_Lab/README.md

 University of Balearic Islands

-This repository contains the source code and some guided activities to develop the personal skills considered in the subject met.
+This repository contains the source code and some guided activities to develop the personal skills considered in the course met.

 #### Author [Isaac Lera](https://personal.uib.es/isaac.lera)